diegomarquez/side-scrolling-shooting-game/README.md

 -------------------

 - Editor
-	- Game builder should create all editor objects on demand.
-Avoid having that 1 object created in every pool.

 	- Fix Viewport arranging logic, swapping is wrong.
 	- Fix clicking on canvas, it does not work when the main viewport is scrolled